SergeStinckwich/KendrickBook/Book/chapter1.pillar.md

 ###5\.
 Install Kendrick
-<a name="Install Kendrick"></a>From the the World Menu, select the "Tools" and after that the Configuration Browser\.
+From the the World Menu, select the "Tools" and after that the Configuration Browser\.
 Find in the Configuration Browser, the Kendrick configuration and select it\.
 Click on "Install Stable version"\.
 You need to be connected to the Internet, in order to download the Kendrick package\.